Concentrator photovoltaics: Demonstration projects

 Utilization of a power purchase agreement (PPA), government assistance programs, and innovative financing schemes are also helping potential manufacturers and users to mitigate the risks of early CPVT technology adoption.

 CPVT equipment offerings ranging from low (LCPVT) to high (HCPVT) concentration are now being deployed by several startup ventures.
 As such, longer-term viability of the technical and/or business approach being pursued by any individual system provider is typically speculative.
 Notably, the minimum viable products of startups can vary widely in their attention to reliability engineering.
 Nevertheless, the following incomplete compilation is offered to assist with the identification of some early industry trends.

-LCPVT systems at ~14x concentration using reflective trough concentrators, and receiver pipes clad with silicon cells having dense interconnects, have been assembled by Cogenra with a claimed 75% efficiency (~15-20% electric, 60% thermal).
+LCPVT systems at ~14x concentration using reflective trough concentrators, and receiver pipes clad with silicon cells having dense interconnects, have been assembled by Cogenra with a claimed 75% efficiency (~15–20% electric, 60% thermal).
 Several such systems are in operation for more than five years as of 2015, and similar systems are being produced by Absolicon and Idhelio at 10x and 50x concentration, respectively.

 HCPVT offerings at over 700x concentration have more recently emerged, and may be classified into three power tiers.
-Third tier systems are distributed generators consisting of large arrays of ~20W single-cell receiver/collector units, similar to those previously pioneered by Amonix and SolFocus for HCPV.
+Third tier systems are distributed generators consisting of large arrays of ~20 W single-cell receiver/collector units, similar to those previously pioneered by Amonix and SolFocus for HCPV.
 Second tier systems utilize localized dense-arrays of cells that produce 1–100 kW of electrical power output per receiver/generator unit.
 First tier systems exceed 100 kW of electrical output and are most aggressive in targeting the utility market.

 Several HCPVT system providers are listed in the following table.
 Nearly all are early demonstration systems which have been in service for under five years as of 2015.
-Collected thermal power is typically 1.5x-2x the rated electrical power.
+Collected thermal power is typically 1.5x–2x the rated electrical power.